VA Disability Attorney and Agent Orange Exposure Lawyer representing Blue Water Navy Veterans in VA Benefits claims

 Currently, the Diseases and Conditions covered by the VA include:

 If you or a loved one has suffered one of the above diseases or illnesses due to Agent Orange exposure and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an agent orange exposure lawyer, and he will help you answer these critical questions regarding Blue Water Navy Veterans Benefits.
+You will speak directly with Mr. Lyon, an agent orange injury lawyer, and he will help you answer these critical questions regarding Blue Water Navy Veterans Benefits.

 The Lyon Firm is proud to represent the nation’s veterans in a wide variety of VA disability claims.
 Joe Lyon also reviews veterans’ Burn Pit Injury Claims.